deepme987/GestureMouse/README.md

 **7. Press 'q' on keyboard to stop**

+## For better results:
+- Keep your camera still
+- Stay out of ROI duing initialisation
+- Keep dark elegant or plain white background

 ## Future Scope:
   - Converting basic Image Processing into Machine Learning to enable custom gesture-action combo